basicallydan/danhough.com/busking/2018-02-11-knightsbridge.md

 Since I was there for two hours, that makes my hourly salary also £9.35, which is the 8th-worst hourly rate I've ever earned busking (the worst was £5.09, at [North Greenwich](/busking/2017-10-14-north-greenwich)).

-Knightsbridge's pitch is in a long tunnel which leads into the station, and this tunnel closes at 8pm.
-I didn't learn this until exactly 8pm.
+Knightsbridge's pitch is in a long tunnel which leads into the station, and this tunnel closes at 8 pm.
+I didn't learn this until exactly 8 pm.

 ### Some notable moments